 Designed to help drivers get their lorry licence and gain skills to become valued members of an employer’s workforce.

-Wallace LGV Driver Apprenticeships assist employers who wish to upgrade existing employees’ skills and employers who wish to recruit new staff to fulfil their vacancies.
+And assist employers who wish to upgrade existing employees’ skills and or who want to recruit new staff to fill their vacancies.

 Flexible Course delivery: